Meat Safety

 • Wash your hands often.

-The presented above measures increase our defense against the growth of bacteria and by implementing those simple recommendations we greatly increase our chances for producing quality meats and sausages.
+The above measures increase our defense against the growth of bacteria, By adhering to those simple recommendations, we greatly increase our chances of producing quality meats and sausages.

 Available from Amazon